Weekdays 9:30am - 7pm.

 Others on the list are fibromyalgia, sciatica, rheumatoid arthritis, Shin splints, tennis elbow and more.

-FAQ on waves and vibrations therapy
+FAQ on waves and vibration therapy

 The therapy, while it does provide immense benefits, is not ideal for: